ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

-This simple load balancing technique is implemented in the Linux kernel by the IPVS module, and has the advantage of not involving any address translation or tunnelling (although it can be configured otherwise).
+This simple load balancing technique is implemented in the Linux kernel by the IPVS module, and has the advantage of not involving any address translation or tunnelling (although it can be configured to do so).

 ### Virtual IP on control nodes